pretzelhammer/rust-blog/posts/restful-api-in-sync-and-async-rust.md

 ### In Summary

-In the future, if I find myself writing another RESTful API server in Rust, I'm definitely going to use sqlx over Diesel.
-If I had to pick an web framework right now I'd pick actix-web over Rocket because the performance difference is too great to ignore but I will say Rocket is absolutely better than actix-web in almost every other possible metric: documentation, logging, easy-to-use APIs, and overall developer friendliness.
-I'm eagerly awaiting the release of Rocket v0.5, which should hopefully fix most of the issues I had with Rocket v0.4, including improving the overall performance of the framework.
+In the future, if I find myself writing another RESTful API server in Rust, I'm definitely going to use sqlx over Diesel, but this is to satisfy my own personal preferences, I don't think Diesel is a bad choice at all for those would prefer using an ORM over SQL.

+If I had to pick a web framework right now I'd probably pick Rocket, because although actix-web seems to have better performance Rocket wins in almost every other possible metric: documentation, logging, easy-to-use APIs, and overall developer friendliness.
+I'm eagerly awaiting the release of Rocket v0.5, which should fix all the issues I have with Rocket v0.4, including improving the performance which hopefully will put it on par with actix-web.